SimonKnorke/aws-s3sharing/README.md

 }
 ```

-That means the client is only allowed to see the <client-folder> and to put, get or delete the objects in <client-folder>.
+Consequently the client is only allowed to see the <client-folder> and to put, get or delete the objects in <client-folder>.

 ## Authors